roboconf/roboconf.github.io/en/user-guide-snapshot/eclipse-plugin.md

 In Eclipse, click **Help &gt; Install New Software...**.
 Click **Add...** and complete the dialog that shows up.
-Give it a name, like...
+Give it a name, like `Roboconf's update site` and this URL:

-	Roboconf's update site

-... and this URL:
 [http://dl.bintray.com/roboconf/roboconf-eclipse/%v_SNAP%/](http://dl.bintray.com/roboconf/roboconf-eclipse/%v_SNAP%/)

 <img src="/resources/img/eclipse-install.jpg" alt="The update dialog" />